romeolandry/TF_Train_OD_IS/README.md

 ### Model

-The `run_config.py` content a dictionary of models and her URL to automatically downloaded the model and unpack it.  run the following command to download a model and unpack it.
+FrozedThe `run_config.py` content a dictionary of models and her URL to automatically downloaded the model and unpack it.  run the following command to download a model and unpack it.

 ```shell
 $ python run.py -m [model_name]